 This daily advent devotional was written by a previous pastor of mine and I have found his writing to be encouraging, challenging, and inspirational during any time of the year.
-I would also recommend you checking out his new book “Man up, Kneel Down.”
+I would also recommend you check out his new book “Man up, Kneel Down.”

 A.W.
 Tozer continues to be a favorite author and theologian of mine.
-This advent devotional I went through a couple years ago and it was a great reminder to point my eyes to the cross every day of Advent.
+This advent devotional I went through a couple of years ago and it was a great reminder to point my eyes to the cross every day of Advent.
 I love that this devotional does not end on Christmas Eve or Christmas Day, but leads past the typical 25-day devotional.

 This is possibly one of my most favorite advent devotionals that I have ever read.
 John Piper knows how to peel back the layers of scriptures to lay bare beautiful biblical truths.
 These are short daily devotions that are wonderful if you find yourself extra busy this season.